All Episodes

 It just suggests that everything's being mismanaged and there's lots of waste, which hearing from pretty much anyone who works in it is definitely the case.

-And as this holy thing that can't really be criticized.
+This threat is this holy thing that can't really be criticized.

 I would abolish it in a heartbeat.

-We have here a Norwegian marine tycoon flees to United Arab Emirates, blaming Reeves' tax raid.
+We have here Norwegian marine tycoon flees to the United Arab Emirates blaming Reeves' tax raid, and he is not the only one.

 There are many who are leaving because they are considering the UK economy to be less investment worthy than they did before.

-and definitely before Rachel Rehm's tax rate.
+And definitely before Rachel Reeves' tax raid.

-I was just going to say ever so quickly that I'm amazed people haven't seen the writing on the wall that this entire economic model just doesn't work.
+that I'm amazed people haven't seen the writing on the wall that this entire economic model just doesn't work.

-Like, it's so obvious.
+Like it's so obvious.

-And it's just putting our governments into debt and we need to change it.
+The economic model of the entirety of the Western world doesn't work and it's just putting our governments into debt and we need to change it.

-It might work somewhat for the United States, but that's because they've got the dollar, which is used as a reserve currency for a decent portion of the countries in the world.
+It might work somewhat for the United States but that's because they've got, you know, the dollar which is used as a reserve currency for a decent portion of the countries in the world and therefore they can run a debt deficit, they can keep printing money and get away with it because the costs are spread out to not just the United States but other countries as well.

 We can't do that.